AndrewJBateman/angular-components-study/README.md

 # :zap: Angular Tutorial App

 * App to study differences between dumb (presentational and portable) components and smart components (that can have logic, trigger change detection and manage data/services).
-* Tutorial code from [Demos With Angular](https://www.youtube.com/channel/UCYFd7Qy93YP7gPERnxP545A) but with updates due to updated Angular versions - see [:clap: Inspiration](#clap-inspiration) below
+* Tutorial code from [Digital Fluency](https://www.youtube.com/channel/UCYFd7Qy93YP7gPERnxP545A) but with updates due to updated Angular versions - see [:clap: Inspiration](#clap-inspiration) below
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-components-study?style=plastic)